austral-electronics/QuantumCM4/README.md

     directory mask = 0700
     public = no

-Allow users to access share folders :
+Allow users to access share folders or change the default password:

     sudo smbpasswd -a quantum    -> Default password : austral